-What to expect as you head into the final stretch of your pregnancy.
+What to expect week by week as you head into the final stretch of your pregnancy.

 You’re getting ever closer to that big day!
 In these last few weeks of your pregnancy, make sure you have everything ready to welcome your new baby.
 Shop for all the essentials, from bibs to bassinet.
 Properly install a newborn car seat for the ride home from the hospital.
 Certified technicians at your local fire station or police department can help if you’re not sure how to place it in your car correctly.